Graham Stark: Personal life

 In 1959 he married Audrey Nicholson, who survived him with their two sons and a daughter.
+Peter Sellers was their godfather.
+Christiane Kubrick is their godmother.
 Stark was also an accomplished stills photographer.
 He was the last known performer to have appeared on The Goon Show during its original run.
 In 2003 he published an autobiography, Stark Naked.
+He associated with people such as Blake Edwards, Julie Andrews, Yul Brynner, Julie Christie, Stanley Kubrick, Sidney Poitier, Jack Palance, Kim Basinger, Sean Connery, Tony Curtis, and Ringo Starr.

 He died in London on 29 October 2013 at age 91, after suffering a stroke.